Byron/gitoxide/DEVELOPMENT.md

 We have no reason to believe that other implementations use git configuration beyond first initialization either or do anything to assure it remains up to date in memory after reading it.

+### Index

+The `index` is a single file for the purpose acting as a staging area for building and manipulating upcoming commits.

+It is created and updated when checking out files into the working tree, and is used to keep track of working tree states while no commit object was created yet, i.e. during `git add …`.

+`gitoxide` neither implements it nor it is used in concurrent environments, which is why we exclude it from this discovery.

 ## Understanding changes to repositories

 A change to any file in a git repository has the potential to affect the process operating on it.
+For the sake of practicality and from experience, we focus exclusively on changes to the object database and the reference database along with typical interactions.

 Related changes to multiple files are never atomic, and can be observed in an in-between state.

 **TBD**

 ## Values